engineering team reviewing supplier drawings and production details during a China factory visit

 4. Decision-Maker Access

-That limits what you can really see.
+That limits what can actually be verified.

 Verify:

-Who makes technical decisions
+• who makes technical decisions

-Who approves changes
+• who approves changes

-Who controls production priority
+• who controls production priority

 5. Execution Risk